Skip to content

 For families staying at Prima Palace: this neighborhood is walkable and is the natural dining environment for Shabbos-adjacent meals.
 Thursday night, after the market rush, Geulah is the best place in the city to find fresh hot food at reasonable prices.

-Romema — near Yirmiyahu 33 and Jerusalem Gate.
+Romema — Near Yirmiyahu 33 and Jerusalem Gate

 Romema is a transitional neighborhood — largely residential and chareidi-adjacent, sitting between the market area and the more central hotel districts.
 Dining options are more dispersed here than in Geulah, but they exist and are generally well-supervised.

-The Center 1 mall (Kanyon Romema), a short walk or taxi ride from both Yirmiyahu 33 and Jerusalem Gate, contains a food court with kosher-certified options at various levels — a practical fallback for a quick lunch, especially with children who need something simple and immediate.
+Center One mall (Kanyon Romema), a short walk or taxi ride from both Yirmiyahu 33 and Jerusalem Gate, contains a food court with kosher-certified options at various levels — a practical fallback for a quick lunch, especially with children who need something simple and immediate.
 Check the individual hechsher at each stall.

 Several restaurants and makolets (small grocery stores) cluster along the main Romema streets, stocking chalav Yisrael dairy products, pas Yisrael baked goods, and prepared foods for families who prefer to eat in.
 This is a practical neighborhood for stocking a mini-fridge from a makolet rather than eating every meal out.

-Haneviim and the city center — near Haneviim Boutique.
+Haneviim and the City Center — Near Haneviim Boutique

 The downtown / city center area — including Ben Yehuda Street, Jaffa Road, and the Mamilla open-air mall adjacent to Jaffa Gate — is Jerusalem's most mixed dining environment.
 The hechsherim range across every level from standard Rabbanut to Mehadrin to Badatz, and the quality and character of restaurants vary accordingly.
 Read every teudat carefully.